antonioru/beautiful-react-hooks/README.md

 ## 💡 Why?

-React custom hooks allow to abstract components' business logic into single thus reusable functions.<br />
+React custom hooks allow to abstract components' business logic into single reusable functions.<br />
 So far, I've found that most of the hooks I've created and therefore shared between my projects have quite often a similar gist that involves callback references, events and components' lifecycle. <br />
 For this reason I've tried to sum up that gist into `beautiful-react-hooks`: a collection of (*hopefully*) useful